 Bulat Utemuratov is leading the list of the 50 most influential people in the Republic of Kazakhstan.
-His assets, according to Forbes, are estimated at 2.2 billion US dollars.
-Bloomberg gives a more sizable figure – 3.4 billion.
-The businessman owns assets of enterprises in the banking, construction, raw material sectors, in the sectors of real estate and telecommunications.
+His assets, according to Forbes, are estimated at 3.4 billion US dollars (as of May 2019).
+The businessman owns assets of enterprises in the banking and raw material areas, in the sector of real estate and telecommunications.
 The role of the businessman of such a level in Kazakhstan is under the spotlight of the media and the society.
 But hardly anybody gives a thought to the fact that the economy of the young state started from Bulat Utemuratov and such strong, ambitious people like him.

 In the beginning of the nineties the leadership of the country faced serious economic problems: unavailability of hard currency and banking system, lifeless industry, lack of legislative and new cadre base.
 Citizens of the country which just gained its independence had yet to learn living in the new reality.
 At that time Bulat Utemuratov had graduated from the Economy Department of the Almaty Institute of National Economy (Narxoz) and moved up the career ladder fast from a lecturer in his alma mater up to a head of section at the Ministry of Foreign Economic Relations.
 The pivotal point in the future of the young businessman came as the government decided to open the Kazakhstani Trading House in Austria.